kokmingchoy/TISC21/Level_1/README.md

 ![image](https://user-images.githubusercontent.com/82754379/139615369-a9074dcb-887a-46e8-b032-8632b16d47b0.png)

-For this challenge we need to inspect the *History* file of Microsoft Edge, which I found at:
+For this challenge I needed to inspect the *History* file of Microsoft Edge, which I found at:
 ```
 C:\Users\adam\AppData\Local\Microsoft\Edge\User Data\Default\History
 ```

-As this is an SQLite database file, I transfered the *History* file over to my host machine and from there, uploaded the file to the online [SQLite Viewer]( https://inloop.github.io/sqlite-viewer/).
+As this was an SQLite database file, I transfered the *History* file over to my host machine and from there, uploaded the file to the online [SQLite Viewer]( https://inloop.github.io/sqlite-viewer/).

-The *urls* table in the database shows the visited URLs and also the *visit_count* for each visited URL.
+The *urls* table in the database showed the visited URLs and also the *visit_count* for each visited URL.

 ![image](https://user-images.githubusercontent.com/82754379/139615493-9439ea35-3222-42d0-b8a0-2204e6d3bfdd.png)

-I see 2 visits to `https://www.csit.gov.sg/about-csit/who-we-are` but no visits to either `https://www.facebook.com` or `https://www.live.com`.
+I saw 2 visits to `https://www.csit.gov.sg/about-csit/who-we-are` but no visits to either `https://www.facebook.com` or `https://www.live.com`.

 :triangular_flag_on_post: **Level 1 Challenge 8 flag: `TISC{2-0-0}`**